How to Sell Over the Phone

 Some objections are more obvious than others—for example, a comment like “This seems too expensive.”
 If you’re prepared for this type of objection, you’ll be able to address it quickly and effectively.

-When a customer objects to a less common way, it presents an opportunity for the sales rep to learn more about what the prospect is thinking.
+When a customer objects in a less common way, it presents an opportunity for the sales rep to learn more about what the prospect is thinking.
 By keeping their ears open for these types of objections, the sales rep can gain valuable insights into the customer’s true feelings and needs.

 On the next call you go on, try reframing your mindset if you hear something like this: